destinmcmurry/weather-app/README.md

   - User preferences!
 If someone likes snow or thunderstorms, their verdicts will be tailored to their preferences
   - More verdicts!
 I'd like a wider array of messages to fit the many types of weather
-  - 404 page!
-To cover the case of going to a details/:placeId page without having that city on your local storage
   - Will look into using Jest as a testing framework too (cuz tests are important ~)

 Enjoy!